locessentials/eng401-business-english-us/unit4/week10/team-charter-assignment.md

 ### Step 2: Review the team charter template and identify areas for improvement

-**Download the template:** Access the Team Charter template provided in the Teams.
+**Download the template:** Access the Team Charter template provided in the [References](https://github.com/alainamb/uic_tr35-business-english-II/tree/main/unit4/week10/references) section.
 This template covers essential sections including:
 - Team Charter Statement (your team's commitment to one another)
 - Objectives (what you aim to accomplish and learn)
 - Values (principles guiding your work)